firebuild/firebuild/README.md

 Firebuild can also generate a report about the whole build process with `firebuild -r <build command>` that helps finding the slowest parts of the build and also helps finding what could not be shortcut.

-#### Clang PCH's embedded timestamps prevents shortcutting

-Clang embeds timestamps in precompiled headers (PCHs) by default on Linux in the PCH generation steps (`-emit-pch`).
-To let Firebuild cache PCHs use `-Xclang -fno-pch-timestamp` with `clang`.

 ## How it compares to other build accelerators?

 ### Ccache, sccache and other compiler wrappers